 Holy Week & Triduum Devotions: Sundown on Holy Thursday during Holy Week marks the beginning of three sacred days (Triduum) that changed the destiny of the human race.
 Few of us have sufficient time to make use of all the following suggestions for prayers and devotions during these holy days, but it would be a tragedy to let this season of grace go by without taking some time for extended prayer and reflection.
 So steal away for as much time as you can and let the Spirit help you pick and choose which devotions will best help you make the most of this special time.

 Jn.
-13:1-18:27 deals with the words and deeds of Jesus on the evening of Holy Thursday, including the washing of feet of the disciples and the Last Supper discourse and priestly prayer of our Lord, Jesus arrest in the Garden of Gethsemani and Peter’s denial.
-Prayerfully read as much of this as you can–these are some of the most powerful and moving chapters in the entire Bible, perfect to read during Holy Week.
+13:1-18:27 deals with the beginning of the Triduum – the words and deeds of Jesus on the evening of Holy Thursday, including the washing of feet of the disciples and the Last Supper discourse and priestly prayer of our Lord, Jesus arrest in the Garden of Gethsemani and Peter’s denial.
+Prayerfully read as much of this as you can–these are some of the most powerful and moving chapters in the entire Bible, perfect for prayer during Holy Week.

 GOOD FRIDAY MORNING

 1 In what way am I an accomplice in the betrayal and execution of the Lord?

 2 Whom in the gospel narrative do I most resemble: the disciples asleep in the garden? the cowardly Peter? the irresponsible Pilate? someone else?

 3 Write down the answers in your journal, if you keep one.